 The type of debt

 Some debt is seen as less risky.
 A car loan, for example, is unlikely to be a huge issue, as is a student loan.
-But payday loans are an immediate red flag for mortgage lenders.
+Payday loans are an immediate red flag for mortgage lenders.
 In fact, even if you’ve completely paid off a payday loan, you might still be prevented from getting a mortgage for a while.

 When you plan on paying off the debt